tl;dr

 Let’s get this straight: AI isn’t magic, and it isn’t here to save you.

 If your workflows are messy, your tech debt is piling up, or your fundamentals are shaky, AI won’t fix it.
 It’ll just amplify the chaos, churning out code that’s brittle, untested, and impossible to scale.
+MIT research shows 95% of corporate AI pilots fail.

 The truth is, AI doesn’t replace developers—it raises the bar for them.
 It demands clean data, scalable systems, and strong leadership to deliver real value.
 Without that foundation, AI will only expose cracks in your processes and make the real problems impossible to ignore.

-How great teams win—and bad teams break—with AI
+How great teams win with AI

 At Test Double, we’ve seen AI play two roles exceptionally well: